xmos/lib_camera/doc/programming_guide/03_Building_and_testing_the_Software.rst

 Building the firmware and the examples
 --------------------------------------

-``fwk_camera`` is intended to be used as part of an application, therefore depending if it's on its own or not, it will be able to build examples.
-By following the instructions below, the user will be able to build all possible targets.
+``fwk_camera`` is intended to be used as part of an application.
+If ``fwk_camera`` has been submoduled, the user will only be able to build the ``.a`` components of the framework.
+On the other end, if ``fwk_camera`` is used on it's own, the user will be able to build example applications and proceed with this guide.

+Follow the instructions below to build all possible targets.

 .. tab:: Linux and Mac